 Start early in the morning and take bus 1815 to Yehliu GeoPark.
 The journey takes about 1.5 hours and depending on the weather and the crowd, you’ll find plenty of rocks jutting from the ground like mushrooms.
 It’s a pretty sight except when it gets too crowded.
 Avoid the weekends if you can.
 Alternatively, take the train to Pingxi and launch a sky lantern.

 Take another bus to Jiufen, an old seaside mining town that has developed into a tourist attraction filled with teahouses, cafes and souvenir shops.
 It’s a charming place to simply wander around or to spend an hour or two holed up in one of the teahouses.
 For history buffs, there are also museums showcasing the town’s mining heritage.
+Alternatively, you can also take a 3-in-1 shuttle bus from Taipei Ximen Station which brings you to Yehliu, Jiufen and Shifen and back within a day.
+This option saves you the commuting time and the need to find directions.
+You can find out more information here.

 After two whirlwinds days exploring the city’s main attractions and also doing a day trip to Yehliu and Jiufen, your third day can be spent just chilling and exploring the more hipster side of the city.
 Taipei offers plenty for shopaholics out there and some up-and-coming neighborhoods offer a great counterpoint to characterless shopping malls.